 Boards, Commissions, Committees

-Advisory Committee on Child Care Licensing (LAC)
+Advisory Committee on Licensing of Child Care Facilities (LAC)

 The Advisory Committee on Child Care Licensing (LAC) advises and consults with the Office of Early Childhood on the administration and enforcement of the Child Care Licensing Act.
 With children’s best interests in mind, the Committee contributes to the formation, modification and implementation of child care policy in Colorado.